 To ensure that whoever will be managing your Lansweeper installation can access the configuration, the web console is by default accessible to anyone in your network that knows the correct URL.
 Web console access can easily be restricted to certain users or groups by following the instructions in this knowledge base article.
 Restricting access takes just a few minutes and allows you to specify not only who can log in, but also which specific tasks they can perform within the console.
 Applied web console permissions remain intact after subsequent Lansweeper updates.

 The screenshot below shows the default login screen.
 The admin button gives full rights to the console but can be removed.
 Who can log in with the available login boxes and what they can access can be restricted.

-Security of installation folders
+Permissions on installation folders